tianjianl/tianjianl/README.md

 My research interests mainly concern representation learning in graphs, especially using graph neural networks to enhance the performace of traffic planning and forecasting models.

-My other fields of interest include representation learning & knowledge discovery in natural language processing and recommendation systems.
+My other fields of interest include representation learning, knowledge discovery and natural language processing in recommendation systems.

 I am also an amateur Go(the chess, not the programming language) player, a veteran M:TG player(current rank #1070), and a San Antonio Spurs fan since 2011.